BeppeMaxCaru/MARL-Thesis-Carugno/README.md

 ## Two options

-### Configuration IPPO without parameters sharing and how to replicate it here
+**Configuration IPPO without parameters sharing and how to replicate it here**

+In Rware paper:

+-

+In Ray:

+- In main_patrolling.py in ippo.fit share_policy='individual' to disable parameters sharing

-### Configuration IPPO with parameters sharing and how to replicate it here
+**Configuration IPPO with parameters sharing and how to replicate it here**

+In Ray:

+- In main_patrolling.py in ippo.fit share_policy='group' to enable parameters sharing between agents of the same teams identified by teams prefix